awaitverify

 is 95% accurate.

-AwaitVerify routes low-confidence extractions to a human verifier on demand, returns a corrected Pydantic response, and keeps your agent pipeline running — automatically.
+AwaitVerify routes low-confidence document extractions to a human verifier, returns a corrected typed Pydantic model, and keeps your agent pipeline running.

 try it now